FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 ## Automatic setup with Vagrant

 Rather than manually carrying out the installation steps, you can use Vagrant to manage your development environment.
-Vagrant is a wrapper around virtual machine tools that helps you set up your development environment easily.
+Vagrant is a wrapper around virtual machine tools that helps you set up your development environment.

   * [Download Vagrant](https://www.vagrantup.com/) (or use your package manager).
 These instructions have been tested on Vagrant 1.7.4; you will probably [need at least Vagrant 1.5](http://stackoverflow.com/q/33644359/344643).
   * [Download Virtualbox](https://www.virtualbox.org/) (or use your package manager).